 I announced to my husband that I wanted to paint the wood soft white.
 Immediately he balked at the idea, and rallied his friends-who were over watching a game- to side with him.
 (Mistake #1…never tell a group of guys your design idea.
 The will rain on your parade faster than a flash flood in Florida.)

 Stu and I talked about my paint plans for a couple weeks but never came to a compromise.
 So I did the only thing I could in that situation…I waited until he was out of town for a business trip and then painted the room white anyway.
+Would have helped if I had a way to reach the top of the walls.
+You can check some narrow scaffold tower rental, to help in decorating the elevated areas of your home.

 I waited until he went out of town for a business trip and